 Adaptations can be used to modify the called and calling party numbers to meet the requirements of the service.
 The called party number present in the SIP INVITE Request URI is modified by the Digit Conversion in the Adaptation.
 Additionally, the called and calling party numbers can also be modified using Digit Conversion when fromto=true is entered in the Module Parameters.
-The example shown was used in test to convert the called numbers in the Request URI and To headers to E.164 format to be consistent with the calling party numbers in the From header.
+The example shown was used in test to prefix the called party number with a 9 which is a requirement of Cable and Wireless.
+The module DigitConversionAdaptor is used and terminating numbers starting with a 0 for national and international calls and 1 for Operator and Directory Enquiries are analysed and the 9 inserted.